 Is Halloween nothing more than a gateway to the devil and the occult?
 The International Association of Exorcists wants to put a stop to the celebration.

-In 2014 the Vatican's first ever official conference of exorcists slammed “evil” Halloween and its occult associations and asked that it be scrapped in favor of “Holyween” where children take part in prayer vigils and dress up as saints.
-Two years on, it seems that it didn't take off.
+In 2014, the Vatican's first ever official conference of exorcists slammed “evil” Halloween and its occult associations and asked that it be scrapped in favor of “Holyween” where children take part in prayer vigils and dress up as saints.
+Three years on, it seems that it didn't take off.

 Halloween’s origins date back to the pre-Christian Celtic festival of Samhain, also known as All Hallow’s Eve or the Day of the Dead.
 The Celts divided their calendar into four seasons and Halloween marked the midway point between the Fall Equinox and the Winter Solstice – a scary time of year!
 However, nowadays Halloween has more to do with trick-or-treating and dressing up, although not according to the Catholic Church.

 Back in 2014, the International Association of Exorcists said they wanted to see Halloween banned due to a spike in occult activity around the holiday.
 Father Aldo Buonaiuto said the organization's emergency number receives around 40 calls a day around October 31.
 The most common are calls from parents who are concerned that their child has become involved in the supernatural.